 Approximately 20km north-west of Limassol in the Troodos Mountains, this gorgeous village is surrounded by hundreds of almond trees that fill the area with colour and punctuate the air with gorgeous aroma.

-While an annual festival recently brought the village to life, travellers from near and far descended on the area to catch a glimpse of the gorgeous pink and white blossoms that reach up to touch the skies and paint a spectacular picture against the vibrant blue.
+Travellers from near and far descended on the area to catch a glimpse of the gorgeous pink and white blossoms that reach up to touch the skies and paint a spectacular picture against the vibrant blue.

-Once you’ve walked through the fields, be sure to also take a stroll through the village lanes, with the streets and gardens of the villagers also filled with lovely blooms.
+Once you’ve walked through the fields, be sure to also take a stroll through the village lanes, with the streets and gardens of the villagers are also filled with lovely blooms.

 Cover photo: Demetrios Photography